ryanweitz22/aj-transportation/PROJECT_CONTEXT.md

 1. **`?prepareThreshold=0`** — verify this is still in `application-local.properties` after any restart.
 Every prepared statement crash traces back to this being missing
 2. **`bookings-pending.html`** at `/admin/bookings/pending` — still exists but is no longer linked from any navbar.
 Can be deleted in a future cleanup
-3. **Duplicate bookings for same open slot** — two users clicking the same ghost slot simultaneously could both succeed. `createBooking()` does trip status check + mark PENDING in one transaction but concurrent load hasn't been tested under high traffic
-4. **PayFast notify URL requires public internet access** — during local development, ngrok must be running and `app.base-url` in `application-local.properties` must be set to the ngrok HTTPS URL.
-The app will still run without this but PayFast webhooks won't reach it (payments will appear stuck until manual resolution)
+3. **PayFast notify URL requires public internet access** — during local development, ngrok must be running and `app.base-url` in `application-local.properties` must be set to the ngrok HTTPS URL.
+The app will still run without this but PayFast webhooks won't reach it
-5. **PayFast pre-auth availability** — card pre-auth (hold then capture for today bookings) requires PayFast to enable it on Ajmal's merchant account.
+4. **PayFast pre-auth availability** — card pre-auth (hold then capture for today bookings) requires PayFast to enable it on Ajmal's merchant account.
 If not available, fallback is Option 3: admin accepts first, then user pays.
-This is handled by a `payfast.preauth-enabled=true/false` flag in `application-local.properties`
+Controlled by `payfast.preauth-enabled=true/false` in `application-local.properties`

 ---